 Although the climate crisis is well on its way to being the biggest environmental catastrophe in human history, in this case it’s being used as a scapegoat to deflect attention away from decades of bad land management, flood planning and disaster preparedness.
 Germany flagrantly and consistently ignored the most basic principles in these areas, defying the urgent pleas of experts in many disciplines.
 This left the region vulnerable to a degree most people can’t imagine could even exist in a modern country.

 Here’s how we know this.
 Hurricane Sandy, the largest in North American history, affected the entire eastern U.S. and Canada and the Caribbean over ten days, whereas the European storm affected a region with a tiny fraction of the area and population (maybe 1/1,000th?) over just two days.
 But Sandy only caused twice as much damage and two and a half times as many deaths.
-There’s only one possible explanation, which is that Germany was more vulnerable.
-In other words, a given amount of rain per hour per square mile caused many times the death and destruction as it did with Sandy – and this was entirely in a rural area.

 The principles of hydrology and prudent land management that the German authorities ignored are not new or controversial.
 The fundamentals have been understood for roughly a century and in some cases, such as “don’t build in a flood plain”, millenia.
 They’re things everyone learns in mid-level college courses in the respective fields.
 And they predict precisely these kind of disasters.
 The overarching principle is that effective flood protection requires using the earth’s natural flood defenses instead of trying to use concrete structures as a weapon to beat nature into submission, and when concrete is used, it must support resilience to heavy storms.
 Doing so would not only protect property and human life but reduce the harm to soil, water, flora and fauna caused by urban development.